jofhatkea/js-kata-fall-2018/w1d2 - tweets/README.md

 4. Run through your data with `forEach`, if it's an array
 5. For each element in the data, change the content in the clone (like `clone.querySelector(".header").textContent=data.header`)
 6. Finally, `appendChild` to add the clone to the DOM

+### Optional

+Make it interactive by

+- allowing the user to enter / chose the hashtag
+- allowing the user to choose how many tweets are returned